li-xisheng/rebyte-docs/assistant/api.md

 # Tool API

-The Tool API allows you to build AI agent within your own applications.
-It provides a set of APIs to interact with the agent, such as sending messages, uploading files, and creating threads.
+The Tool API allows you to call customized tools from your own applications.
+It provides a set of APIs to interact with the tool, such as sending messages, uploading files, and creating threads.

 ## Overview

 A typical integration of the Tool API has the following flow:

-1. Create an Tool on rebyte Tool editor by defining its custom actions, such as `Model`, `Data`, `Tools`, `Control Flow`, etc. Pick the model and parameters that you want to use.
+1. Create a Tool on rebyte tool editor by defining its custom actions, such as `Model`, `Data`, `Utilities`, `Control Flow`, etc. Pick the model and parameters that you want to use.

 2. Create a Thread when a user starts a conversation.